EnterpriseDB/tpa/docs/src/tpaexec-provision.md

 that you selected while configuring the cluster.

-At the end of the provisioning stage, you will have the required number of instances with the basic operating system installed, which TPAexec can access via ssh (with sudo to root).
+At the end of the provisioning stage, you will have the required number of instances with the basic operating system installed, which TPA can access via ssh (with sudo to root).

 ## Prerequisites